Tignes: Operations

 There are 56 ski patrollers covering the resort of Tignes.

 15 snow cats maintain the quality of the pistes.
 Four of these are equipped with winches for working steep slopes and one is adapted for shaping the half pipe.
 Around 60 percent of the slopes are groomed each evening.

 Grande Motte glacier

 Owing to the presence of the Grande Motte glacier, Tignes used to offer year round skiing but, as the glacier has receded in recent years, this has now ceased.
 However skiing on the glacier is still possible during some of the summer months and in autumn, as well as during the winter season (end of November to beginning of May).
 The Grande Motte cable car has recently been upgraded to increase access to the top of the glacier.

 Environment

-Tignes and Val-D'isere were the first resorts of their kind to be internationally recognised for their commitment to providing an environmentally friendly skiing area by gaining a GreenGlobe certificate.
-The award was given for the towns high quality public transport connectivity and integration as well as its total use of renewable electricity.
+Tignes and Val-D'isere were the first resorts to be internationally recognised for their commitment to providing an environmentally friendly skiing area by gaining a GreenGlobe certificate.
+The award was given for the town's high-quality public transport connectivity and integration, as well as its total use of renewable electricity.